Radiant Diamond

 - Hides inclusions and body colour very well due to its complex facet pattern

-- Available in square and rectangular proportions, offering flexibility in look and finger coverage
+- Available in square and elongated proportions, offering flexibility in look and finger coverage

 -Considerations